AhmedBadary/AhmedBadary.github.io/content/research/nlp/intro.md

 7. **Methods:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents17}
     :   In general we need to construct __Probabilistic Models__ built from _language data_.
     :   We do so by using _rough text features_.
-        > All the names models, methods, and tools mentioned above will be introduced later as you progress in the text.
+        > All the concepts, models, methods, and tools mentioned above will be introduced later as you progress in the text.